yihui/yihui.org/content/knitr/options.md

 ### Plots

--   `fig.path`: (`'figure/'`; character) A prefix to be used to generate figure file paths: `fig.path` and chunk labels are concatenated to generate the full paths.
+-   `fig.path`: (`'figure/'`; character) A prefix to be used to generate figure file paths. `fig.path` and chunk labels are concatenated to generate the full paths.
 It may contain a directory like `figure/prefix-`, the directory will be created if it does not exist.